r-causal/halfmoon/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of halfmoon is to …
+The goal of halfmoon is to cultivate balance in propensity score models.

 ## Installation